ckxckx/ctf_plant/README.md

-# ctf_plant
+# CTF_PLANT

-*docker for ctf training or contest
+* THIS IS docker for ctf training or contest

-**1
+PLEASE REMEMBER:
-subsitute the file helloworld in share with your elf, and modify run.sh **2 when you want to initiate multi servers, you need to modify ports in docker-compose.yml
+* subsitute the file helloworld in share with your elf, and modify run.sh

+* when you want to initiate multi servers, you need to modify ports in docker-compose.yml